SAC lack of contrition after plea deal angers prosecutors

 "The tiny fraction of wrongdoers does not represent the 3,000 honest men and women who have worked at the firm during the past 21 years.
 SAC has never encouraged, promoted or tolerated insider trading."

-Later on Monday, SAC issued a new statement, removing a reference to "the tiny fraction of wrongdoers" and adding a sentence expressing regret about illegal behavior.
+Later on Monday, SAC issued a new statement, removing a reference to "the tiny fraction of wrongdoers" and adding a sentence expressing regret about illegal behaviour.

 "We take responsibility for the handful of men who pleaded guilty and whose conduct gave rise to SAC's liability.
 These wrongdoers do not represent the 3,000 honest men and women who have worked at the firm during the past 21 years," SAC's revised statement said.

-"Even one person crossing the line into illegal behavior is too many and we greatly regret this conduct occurred," it said.
+"Even one person crossing the line into illegal behaviour is too many and we greatly regret this conduct occurred," it said.

 SAC managed as much as $14 billion this year before investors began withdrawing money.